Hugh-Kumbi/Cybersecurity-Portfolio/II. Network Security/Instructions.md

 This event, in the meantime, is being handled by security engineers after you and other analysts have reported the issue to your direct supervisor.

-# 2. Network Attack Incident
+# 2.1 Network Attack Incident

-> Network Attack.
+> Distributed Denial-of-Service (DDoS) attacks remain one of the most common types of network incidents, overwhelming systems with traffic and causing downtime.

+> Incident response to network attacks often includes isolating compromised systems to prevent the spread of the attack and preserve forensic evidence.

 > Please visit this [link](https://www.coursera.org/learn/networks-and-network-security?specialization=google-cybersecurity) for further information.